 By Lucas D. Arnatt, Web designer

 When I started web designing back in the fall of 1997, “web patterns” were really just emerging and becoming established as the tried and true foundations of successful design.
-When I worked with a media company in 1999 in downtown Calgary, we focused on building scalable websites, meaning websites that would expand out to larger screens, with our base resolution width of 640px.
+Responsive web design wasn’t even a concept then.
+I worked with a Web media company in 1999 in downtown Calgary.
+We focused on building scalable websites.
+“Scalable” meant that the website would expand out to larger desktop screens, with our base resolution width of 640px.
 Building and testing all of those resolutions was about as much fun as trying to get ANY site to work properly in Netscape 3 or IE 3!
 But there is also such a joy felt when all of the pixels lined up as they should.

-There are a lot of trends on the Web in design.
+There are always the latest web design trends making headlines and causing discussions in forums and social media groups.
 Each year a particular font or effect will make its way through newly created (or redesigned) sites.
-But behind the fads remain a lot of common sense design approaches that are still valid today.
+But behind these passing fads and trends remain a lot of common sense design approaches that are still valid today.

 With the wide variety of mobile screen resolutions to contend with, CSS3 and above have been a godsend to designers, providing a fluid and manageable way to control different layout versions of the same content.